hashicorp/field-workshops-terraform/docs/slides/gcp/hcp-terraform/index.md

 ---
 name: hcp-terraform-enterprise
 class: compact
-# Terraform Cloud or Terraform Enterprise?
+# HCP Terraform or Terraform Enterprise?
-**[Terraform Cloud](https://app.terraform.io/signup)** is a hosted application that provides features like remote state management, API driven runs, policy management and more.
+**[HCP Terraform](https://app.terraform.io/signup)** is a hosted application that provides features like remote state management, API driven runs, policy management and more.
 Many users prefer a cloud-based SaaS solution because they don't want to maintain the infrastructure to run it.

-**[Terraform Cloud for Business](https://www.hashicorp.com/contact-sales/terraform)** utilizes the same hosted environment as Terraform Cloud, but you get the features more applicable to larger teams.
+**[HCP Terraform Plus Tier](https://www.hashicorp.com/contact-sales/terraform)** utilizes the same hosted environment as HCP Terraform, but you get the features more applicable to larger teams.
 Single Sign-on, Audit Logging, and the ability to Terraform on-prem resources from the cloud.

 **[Terraform Enterprise](https://www.hashicorp.com/go/terraform-enterprise)** is the same application, but it runs in your own cloud environment or data center.
-Some users require more control over the Terraform Cloud application, or wish to run it in restricted networks behind corporate firewalls.
+Some users require more control over the HCP Terraform application, or wish to run it in restricted networks behind corporate firewalls.

 The feature list for these offerings is nearly identical.
-We will be using Terraform Cloud accounts for our lab exercises today.
+We will be using HCP Terraform accounts for our lab exercises today.

 ???
-**Just like the adoption story from OSS to Enterprise, Terraform offers the ability to build upon the ingelligence that grows within the team.
-Terraform Cloud itself is really good for individuals, or small business that need to put some level of automation behind their infrastructure.
-They usually move to the Business Tier when the number of users gets unwieldy, or when they need to deploy on-prem.
+**Just like the adoption story from Community Edition to Enterprise, Terraform offers the ability to build upon the ingelligence that grows within the team.
+HCP Terraform itself is really good for individuals, or small business that need to put some level of automation behind their infrastructure.
+They usually move to the Plus Tier when the number of users gets unwieldy, or when they need to deploy on-prem.
 Enterprise is really the move if you want full control over your destiny, or if you have some severe security requirements (governments, government contractors, etc.).
 The way I usually look at this, if you are using an on-prem VCS, chances are you'll need Enterprise.
-If your pipeline or VCS is hosted, you're probably good with Terraform Cloud for Business.**
+If your pipeline or VCS is hosted, you're probably good with HCP Terraform Plus Tier.**

-Be well versed on the feature list and differences between Terraform Cloud levels (including the Business Tier) and Terraform Enterprise.
-In particular, remember that if you are running more concurrent builds, or if you need SSO, or on-prem, you are in the Cloud for Business or Enterprise tier automatically.
+Be well versed on the feature list and differences between HCP Terraform levels (including the Plus Tier) and Terraform Enterprise.
+In particular, remember that if you are running more concurrent builds, or if you need SSO, or on-prem, you are in the Cloud Plus Tier or Terraform Enterprise tier automatically.

 ---
 name: live-demo
 class: title, smokescreen, shelf
 background-image: url(images/live_demo.jpg)
 # Live Demo
-## Terraform Cloud in Action
+## HCP Terraform in Action

 ???
 INSTRUCTOR NOTE: You can use the same instruqt track that the students will be using to do this demo.
 Make sure you've gone through the entire track yourself and have your own organization, fork of the hashicat-gcp repo, and sentinel policy in place.
 Once you have done these steps it's easy to create a new demo:

-1. Start your own copy of the Terraform Cloud on GCP track
+1. Start your own copy of the HCP Terraform on GCP track
 2. Echo out your GCP credentials and set them as environment variables in TFC:
 ```
 echo $GOOGLE_CREDENTIALS